bluzelle/blzjava/src/com/bluzelle/README.md

 | :--- | :--- |
 | n | The number of keys to retrieve the lease information for.
 Integer. |

-Returns HashMap containing key/lease pairs as String/Integer.
+Returns HashMap containing key/lease pairs as String/Integer (seconds).

 ### txGetNShortestLeases\(n, gasInfo\)